 Rankings are a means of summarizing a large amount of data.
 By the end of the season there will be over 4000 games for each gender for high schools in Washington state.
 It would be difficult for even the most devoted fan to see more than a hundred games.

 I present several data-driven ranking methods.
-One is based based on a statistical linear model of points scored in games, the other on RPI.
+One is based based on a statistical linear model of points scored in games, another on RPI.
 Both have strengths and weaknesses.
 Consultation of various rankings and WATCHING GAMES is recommended to make ones own determination of which teams are best.
 I also show Colley ratings and the statistical linear model using just win-loss data (collapsing points to a 1-0 score).

 In general, the statistical linear model using points kicks butt.